-Elizabeth Jaeger’s (b.
-1988 lives and works in Brooklyn, NY) sculptures embed common figural elements in existential concepts of reality and perception.
+Elizabeth Jaeger’s sculptures embed common figural elements in existential concepts of reality and perception.
 Sculptures like elongated human bodies with mask-like faces, truncated torsos, greyhound dogs, empty furniture or vases typically start with a personal experience or event.
 From there, they unfold a larger picture of phenomenological concerns.
 Despite a seeming familiarity with the objects’ figurativeness there is a sense of disquiet and subtle uncanniness inherent in Jaeger’s work which challenges the viewer’s relationship to their own physicality, their surrounding and their consciousness.

-Jaeger has exhibited across America and internationally.
-Published works include Eros C’Est La Vie (Totem, 2013) and How Other People See Me (Publication Studio, 2011).
+Publications about her include Vitamin C: Clay and Ceramics in Contemporary Art (Phaidon, 2017) Dreamers Awake (White Cube, 2017) Eros C’Est La Vie (Totem, 2013) and How Other People See Me (Publication Studio, 2011).
 Additionally, Jaeger co-founded and operates Peradam with Sam Cate-Gumpert, a publishing house specializing in artists’ books.